shash-nerurkar/shash-nerurkar/README.md

 ### Hi there 👋

 <p align='justify'>
     I'm Shashank!
 I am a twenty-two year old game developer from Gujarat, India.
-You may also know me as StashAtStake, Civilian_Archetype, M1Abhrahams.
+I'm also known as StashAtStake, Civilian_Archetype, M1Abhrahams.
     <br />
-    Technical stuff: I am between jobs.
-My last job was as a Mobile Applications developer in Zignuts Technolabs.
-I have been developing software professionally for 2 years.
+    Technical stuff: Also a game dev professionally.
+Have a bachelor's in tech, majoring in Computer Engineering.
 </p>
 <br/>